the-ditanian-fleet/waitlist/readme.md

 ### Contributing
 Report bugs by opening a GitHub issue, or send a message to a TDF HQ FC.
 Security issues should be reported to an FC directly.

-If you have a change you would like to implement, have a talk with the FC team first.
-After we've had a chat, if you choose to go ahead, please develop your code on your own fork.

-Once your feature is ready, check that everything still works.
-Ensure that the UI and server still compile and interact with the components of the website that you've changed, to make sure they work as expected, then you can open a pull request.

-Pull requests should include:
+#### A One-Time Change
+If you only want to make a one-time contribution, have a chat with the FC team.
+We will discuss your idea, any potential issues and may make some requests.
+After our chat, fork the repository and get to work.

+#### Regular Contributions
+If you want to make regular contributions, please reach out to Reoze or Lyari on Discord.

+#### Creating a Pull Request
+Once you think you are ready, please check:
+* the backend and front end still compile
+* your code works as expected
+* other features your changes might affect still work correctly

+_If you aren't sure about the expected behaviour, talk to an FC._

+---

+Then you can create a pull request against upstream/main.
+Remember to include:
-- A short title that describes the change (e.g., Added readme /w installation instructions)
+* A title that describes your change - example "Updated announcement system"
-- An optional description that provides more context (if applicable), including any mandatory actions that other developers will need to undertake (e.g., Drop and recreate the Announcments table.
-The sql/sqllite.sql file has been updated to include the new schema).
+* A description that describes the rational for change, any additional context (if applicable), and any steps that other developers need to take - example "Run migration 006"

 We will review your pull request and let you know what happens.